NishanthSpShetty/genesis/README.md

 #Simple kernel

-Kernel written using assembly and C.
+OS Kernel written using assembly and C.

-To run
+To run :

 	make qemu